What Is an Intestinal Infection Due to E. Coli?

 - failing to wash hands completely before preparing or eating food

-- using utensils, cutting boards, or serving dishes that are not clean, causing cross-contamination
+- using utensils, cutting boards, or serving dishes that aren’t

-- consuming foods that have not been stored at the right
+- consuming foods that haven’t been stored at the right

 - consuming raw seafood products

 - consuming raw produce that hasn’t been properly washed

 poultry and meat products can acquire bacteria from the animals’ intestines.